 - Threats to species at risk and/or their habitat that are caused by human activities are stopped, removed and/or mitigated.

 - Project benefits are sustained over time by engaging Canadians (landowners, resource users, volunteers) to participate directly in activities that support the recovery of species at risk.

-Starting in 2014-15, the Prevention Stream focuses on the very same results as the Species at Risk Stream but with a focus on species of interest beyond those listed under the Schedule 1 of SARA.
+The Prevention Stream focuses on the same results as the Species at Risk Stream but with a focus on species beyond those listed on Schedule 1 of SARA.

-In addition to the above objectives, the program aims to achieve a minimum of 1:1 leveraging on funds that it invests so that, for every $1 provided by the HSP, at least $1 is raised by project recipients.
-This leveraging can take the form of either financial or in-kind resources (volunteered labour, products or services).
-Partner funding and other support broaden the scope of projects, improve on-the-ground results, and strengthen the public and private collaboration that is essential to involving all Canadians in stewardship activities for species both at risk and not at risk.
+In addition to the above expected program results, the program requires a minimum of 1:1 leveraging on funds that it invests so that, for every $1 provided by the HSP, at least $1 is raised by project recipients.
+This leveraging can take in the form of either financial or in-kind resources (equipment loans, donations of building materials and volunteer labour).
+Partner funding and other support broaden the scope of projects, improve on-the-ground results, and strengthen the public and private collaboration that is essential to involving all Canadians in stewardship activities for all species.

 To become involved in the HSP, you must have an eligible project.
-Contact a regional coordinator to find out whether your organization and project would be a candidate for funding.
+Contact your regional coordinator, from the list of regions below, to find out whether your organization and project would be a candidate for funding.

-For general Environment Canada or Canadian Wildlife Service inquiries, please contact 1-800-668-6767 or email@example.com.”
+For general Environment and Climate Change Canada or Canadian Wildlife Service inquiries, please contact 1-800-668-6767 or firstname.lastname@example.org.

-The call for proposal submissions takes place in the fall.
+The annual call for proposals takes place in the fall.

 - Date modified: